How to Make a Wine Bottle Torch

 - 2 – 3/8″ hex nuts

 I wanted to use them as ambiance for a barbecue we were planning.
-So here is how I did this -
+Plus, if the bug repellent type of oil is used, it can do dual duty and keep those pesky mosquitos at bay!

-I sprayed a clear coat on the caps and couplers.
-I didn’t want the patina that will eventually happen.
+I sprayed a clear coat on the caps and reducers.
+I didn’t want the patina on the copper that will eventually happen.

-The couplers will need to have teflon tape wrapped around the larger end.
+The couplers will need to have teflon tape wrapped around the larger end in order to fit in the bottle.
 I found that wrapping the tape five times around it gave a nice, snug fit in the bottle opening.
 Then I inserted the wick in the opening with at least 1″ at the top.

 The store where I purchased the ceiling flanges didn’t have them in copper, only galvanized.
 I thought about spray painting them even though paint doesn’t stick to galvanized material very well.
 Its a small part so eventually repainting wouldn’t be a big deal.
 I used primer and painted them with hammered copper spray paint.
 I’m not ready to mount mine yet (I have to build the deck first!) so I set the ceiling flange, split ring connector, and threaded rod off to the side for awhile.

-Fill them with torch fuel and definitely use a funnel!
+Fill them with torch fuel and definitely use a funnel (<– affiliate link!)!
 The wicks seem short for the bottle but pour enough in there so the wicks can absorb the fuel.
 The Tiki brand fuel also comes in a bug-repellant type which will be great for this summer!
+I learned that water can be poured into the bottle along with the fuel (they won’t mix) and as long as the lower 1″ of the wick is in the fuel, it will burn just fine!

 I waited until dark to light mine so I can check them out.
 The caps are so the wick can be protected when not in use.
 Aren’t they great?